 Here’s the abstract:

 A system and method of providing video drive-by data are provided to enable a street-level view of a neighborhood surrounding a selected geographic location.
 The system includes a video and data server farm incorporation at least one video storage server that stores video image files containing video drive-by data that corresponds to a geographic location, a database server that processes a data query received from a user over the Internet that corresponds to a geographic location of interest, and an image processing server.
-In operation, the database server identifies video image files stored in the video storage server that corresponds to the geographic location of interest contained in the data query and transfers the video image files over a pre-processing network to the image processing server.
-The image processing server converts the video drive-by data to post-processed video data corresponding to the desired image format and transfers the post-processed video data via post-processing network to the Internet response to the query.
+In operation, the database server identifies video image files stored in the video storage server that corresponds to the geographic location of interest in the data query and transfers the video image files over a pre-processing network to the image processing server.
+The image processing server converts the video drive-by data to post-processed video data corresponding to the desired image format.
+It transfers the post-processed video data via a post-processing network to the Internet response to the query.